TeslaKang/SteamOS/README.md

 # SteamOS
-This explains how to create your own Steam OS.
+This explains how to create my own Steam OS.